jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

 - **Memory card**: authentication by ownership factor typically uses a magnetic strip as memory, where the same data is read from the strip with every transaction
 - **Objects**: things a subject accesses, such as files; a user is a subject who accesses objects while performing some action or accomplishing a task
 - **Passwords authentication**: the weakest form of authentication, but password policies help increase security by enforcing complexity and history requirements
-- **Policy Enforcement Point (PEP)**: app component that receives auth requests, functioning as a gatekeeper, sending the reuqest on to the PDP; once a decision is provided by the PDP, the PEP enforces it (grant/deny)
+- **Policy Enforcement Point (PEP)**: app component that receives auth requests, functioning as a gatekeeper, sending the request on to the PDP; once a decision is provided by the PDP, the PEP enforces it (grant/deny)
-- **Policy Decision Point (PDP)**: make decisions on auth requests sent from PEP, based on pre-defined rules
+- **Policy Decision Point (PDP)**: make decisions on authorization requests sent from PEP, based on pre-defined rules
 - **Self-service identity management**: elements of the identity management lifecycle which the end-user (identity in question) can initiate or perform on their own (e.g. password reset, changes to challenge questions etc)
 - **Server-Side Request Forgery (SSRF)**: if an API fetches a remote resource without validating the user-supplied URI, this vuln lets the attacker exploit the application to send a crafted request to an unexpected destination (regardless of firewall/VPN protection)
 - **SESAME**: Secure European System for Applications in a Multi-Vendor Environment an improved version of Kerberos; a protocol for SSO (like Kerberos), but has the advantage of supporting both symmetric and asymmetric cryptography (and therefore solves Kerberos' problem of key distro); it also issues multiple tickets mitigating attacks like TOCTOU
 - **Session**: what is created as a result of a successful user identification, authentication, and authorization process; represents the connection and interaction between a user and a system
 - [**Seven Laws of Identity**](https://www.ipc.on.ca/en/media/1525/download?attachment):
-  - 1: User control and consent: identity systems should only reveal user-identifying info with the user's concent
+  - 1: User control and consent: identity systems should only reveal user-identifying info with the user's consent
   - 2: Minimal disclosure for a constrained use: the identity system should disclose the least identifying info possible
   - 3: Justifiable parties: systems should only disclose information to parties that have a justified need
   - 4: Directed identity: highlights the need for both public and private identifiers, giving individuals control of their identities and how they establish trust